saadkarim754/Fake_News_classification/README.md

     - Cleaned and prepared the text for training (e.g., removed special characters, tokenized words).

 2. **Model Training**:
+    - Used Gradient Boosting for classification.
-    - Used a classification algorithm to distinguish between fake and true news.
+    - Trained the model to distinguish between fake and true news articles.
-    - Evaluated the model using metrics like accuracy and F1-score.
+    - Evaluated the model using metrics like accuracy, precision, recall, and F1-score.

 3. **Prediction**:
-    - Developed a prediction pipeline to classify new articles.
+    - Developed a prediction pipeline to classify new articles as fake or true.

 ## Running the Project
 1. Open the `notebook.ipynb` in [Google Colab](https://colab.research.google.com/).